cmauban/cmauban.github.io/tutorial-week-3.md

 ####Tutorial

 **Technique on How to Center a Box:**

-It's annoying when you want to do something you think is so simple, yet you can't figure it out.
+It's annoying when you want to do something you think is so simple, such as centering a box- but the darn thing won't center!
 Why was centering a box not working out for me at first..
 Oh, because I was using `text-align: center`.
 Dumb.
 That was all I knew at the time.
 Sometimes, it's not just the text we need to center, but the box as a whole.
 A button is a good example of a box that is normally centered on a web page.
 Yep, the text will center align in the button, but not the button itself!
 As a starting point, grab the element for your button and make that your selector.

 You can can either set the right and left margins to their default, `auto`, with *any fixed percentage* value for width: